firmannf/recon/REQUIREMENT.md

 WHEN the report is generated
 THEN statements should be grouped under bank headers
-    AND each group should show "Bank: <bank_name> (N transactions)" AND the table should show Unique Identifier, Amount, and Date
+    AND each group should show "Bank: <bank_name> (N transactions)" AND the table should show Unique Identifier, Date, Amount
 ```

 ```